 - Offering advice on how much money to save

 - Offering tax advice

-- Buying and selling investments on behalf of a client, (but they must have special qualifications to do so.
-See below.)
+- Buying and selling investments on behalf of a client

 Getting a CFP designation isn’t easy.
-Someone seeking one must have a college degree, have three years of work experience in planning, complete rigorous coursework (or hold select degrees or licenses for accounting or law, for example) and pass exams administered by the Certified Financial Planner Board of Standards, a non-profit organization that manages the certifications.
+Someone seeking one must have a college degree, work for three years in financial planning, complete rigorous coursework (or hold select degrees or licenses for accounting or law, for example), and pass exams administered by the Certified Financial Planner Board of Standards.

 The Financial Industry Regulatory Authority, known as FINRA, provides a comprehensive list of professional designations that will help you decode most acronyms you may see at the end of a financial advisor’s name.
 The list explains the required education and certification, who regulates someone with that designation, and how to make a complaint or check disciplinary actions.